jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 #### (when south of the sun's path)

 1. Position the watch dial vertically with the hour hand at the top.
-2. Tilt the dial away from you by an angle equal to your latitude.
+2. Tilt the dial away from you by an angle equal to your latitude.<sup>a</sup>
 3. Identify the sun's reference point on your dial.
 You'll find it halfway from the hour hand to solar noon, searching rightward from the hour hand in the morning or leftward in the afternoon.
-4. Rotate your body till the sun is aligned with its reference point.<sup>d</sup>
+4. Rotate your body till the sun is aligned with its reference point.<sup>e</sup>
 5. You're now facing northward.

 ### How accurate is watch-based navigation?

 Almost perfectly accurate in theory, and plenty accurate in practice.
-You can reasonably expect to limit your maximum error to 4°.<sup>e</sup> As with any other reverse equatorial sundial, accuracy depends primarily on your identification of local solar noon and on fairly good alignment of your watch dial with the equatorial plane.
+You can reasonably expect to limit your maximum error to 3°.<sup>f</sup> As with any other reverse equatorial sundial, accuracy depends primarily on your identification of local solar noon and on fairly good alignment of your watch dial with the equatorial plane.

-<sup>e</sup> Assuming up-to-date knowledge of solar noon.
-Make it 8° if using _solar **mean** noon_.
+<sup>f</sup> Assuming up-to-date knowledge of solar noon.
+Make it 7° if using _solar **mean** noon_.
 The distinction is given below.
 {:.tangent}

 #### Solar-noon error